paul-schwendenman/newsfeed-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run e2e`

+Launches the e2e test runner.
+I have found playwrite to be a little flaky, but I expect these to pass on my machine.
+Sometimes I have to step through them in debug mode.

 ### `npm run build`

 Builds the app for production to the `build` folder.\